 The teams' challenge is to design and build a Crew Exploration Vehicle (CEV) that will carry two cm-sized passengers safely and will fit within a certain volume (size limitation).
 The CEV will be launched in the next session.

 Measuring, calculating, designing, evaluating.

-General building supplies and tools 2 small plastic people
+General building supplies and tools 2 small plastic people per team http://svs.gsfc.nasa.gov/goto?10515

 Show the NASA BEST video titled "Repeatability":